AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-node-setup.md

 ## `Core setup`

-Before starting core setup you have to setup python on your machine first.
+At the start of core setup you have to setup python on your machine.
 Please download and install the latest Python 3.x version available from [python.org](https://www.python.org/downloads/).
 If you're on Windows, make sure to download the **32-bit version** and not the